2006 Richmond spree murders: Court proceedings

 Both Gray and Dandridge were prosecuted in the City of Richmond Circuit Court in Virginia.
 On February 9, 2006, Gray was charged with five counts of capital murder in the Harvey killings: one charge for killing more than once in a three-year period, one charge for committing more than one killing in a single act, one charge for killing in commission of a robbery, and two charges for killing a child under 14 years of age.
 On the same day, Dandridge was charged with three counts of capital murder in the Tucker-Baskerville killings; the third count was later amended to include Dandridge's role in the Harvey killings.

 Dandridge initially pleaded not guilty and was tried in September 2006, but prior to closing arguments, he changed his plea to guilty on the three counts of capital murder as part of an agreement to receive a sentence of life in prison without parole.

 Gray pleaded not guilty, and his defense team sought leniency by presenting evidence of physical and sexual abuse during childhood as well as PCP use during the commission of the crimes.
 In August 2006, a jury found Gray guilty on five capital murder charges after four days of trial and 30 minutes of deliberation.

 The jury recommended that Gray receive the death penalty for the murders of Stella and Ruby Harvey, and life in prison for the three remaining charges.
 On October 23, 2006, Gray was sentenced to death.

 In December 2006, Culpeper County also indicted Gray for the murder of Sheryl Warner, a 37-year-old legal secretary and mother of three, found shot and hanged by an electrical cord in the basement of her burning house in the town of Reva.

 Gray pleaded not guilty.
 On June 4, 2008, the charge was suspended due to contradictory evidence.

 Between May 2011 and November 2015, Gray's execution was set and then stayed pending his various appeals in commonwealth and federal courts.
 In November 2015, a panel of the Fourth Circuit rejected Gray's appeal to that court.
 On January 19, 2016, Gray's execution was set for March 16, 2016, but was stayed again to allow Gray to appeal to the US Supreme Court.

 In 2016, the U.S. Supreme Court declined to hear Gray's case.
 In November 2016, Gray was scheduled to be executed on January 18, 2017.
 His clemency plea was denied by governor Terry McAuliffe, and his lawyers filed an emergency appeal with the Supreme Court.
-He was executed on January 18, 2017, at Greensville Correctional Center at 9:42 PM EST. Dandridge is currently incarcerated in the Sussex II State Prison.
+He was executed on January 18, 2017, at Greensville Correctional Center at 9:42 PM EST. Dandridge was incarcerated at the Sussex II State Prison.